TEAR-ERC/tandem-egu21/verification.markdown

 There are no known analytic solutions to a SEAS-type problem with rate and state friction.
 We therefore use a
 [manufactured solution](https://github.com/TEAR-ERC/tandem/blob/55de706f528dedfe2ad8734dac25365faddecb95/examples/tandem/2d/mms1.lua)
-for antiplane shear motion to test our implementation, which is very similar a manufactured solution of Erickson and Dunham {% cite erickson2014 %}.
+for antiplane shear motion to test our implementation, which is very similar to a manufactured solution of Erickson and Dunham {% cite erickson2014 %}.
 The following figure shows a convergence study.
 We choose the adaptive Dormand-Prince scheme for time integration, which is a fifth order Runge-Kutta